-ABPmer specialises in conducting a wide range of intertidal and subtidal benthic surveys in marine, coastal and estuary environments.
-Our experienced ecologists undertake all stages of survey delivery, including regulatory consultation, planning, field survey and reporting.
+ABPmer specialises in undertaking intertidal and subtidal habitat surveys in marine, coastal and estuary environments.

 Our subtidal survey capabilities include:

-Our team have a detailed knowledge of fish ecology and the commercial fishing industry and are capable of undertaking fish ecology surveys using a range of techniques to enable sampling of coastal, marine and migratory fish species.
+Our ecological surveyors have detailed knowledge of fish ecology and the commercial fishing industry, and use a range of techniques to sample coastal, marine and migratory fish species.

 Sampling approaches include:

-Our survey team includes qualified Marine Mammal Observers with experience in undertaking dedicated marine mammal surveys for baseline characterisation and impact monitoring programmes, including JNCC mitigation protocols.
-This includes the application of transect-based vessel surveys, coastal vantage point methods and passive acoustic monitoring approaches.
+Our survey team includes qualified Marine Mammal Observers with experience undertaking dedicated marine mammal surveys for baseline characterisation and impact monitoring programmes, including JNCC mitigation protocols.

 Survey methods include vessel-based transect surveys, coastal vantage point and passive acoustic monitoring.